caseyg/awesome/TOPICS.md

 *   [obsidianmd/obsidian-clipper](https://github.com/obsidianmd/obsidian-clipper) - Highlight and capture the web in your favorite browser.
 The official Web Clipper extension for Obsidian.

-*   [different-ai/file-organizer-2000](https://github.com/different-ai/file-organizer-2000) - AI-powered organization and chat assistant for Obsidian
+*   [different-ai/file-organizer-2000](https://github.com/different-ai/file-organizer-2000) - AI assistant for Obsidian that goes beyond just a chat.

 *   [lucasrla/remarks](https://github.com/lucasrla/remarks) - Extract annotations (highlights and scribbles) from PDF, EPUB, and notebooks marked with reMarkable tablets.
 Export to Markdown, PDF, PNG, SVG